openannotation/annotator/doc/module-development.rst

 .. function:: beforeAnnotationCreated(annotation)

    Called immediately before an annotation is created.
-Use if you need to modify the annotation before it is saved.
+Modules may use this hook to modify the annotation before it is saved.

    :param Object annotation: The annotation object.

 .. function:: annotationCreated(annotation)

-   Called when a new annotation has been created.
+   Called when a new annotation is created.

    :param Object annotation: The annotation object.

 .. function:: beforeAnnotationUpdated(annotation)

    Called immediately before an annotation is updated.
-Use if you need to modify the annotation before it is saved.
+Modules may use this hook to modify the annotation before it is saved.

    :param Object annotation: The annotation object.

 .. function:: annotationUpdated(annotation)

-   Called when an annotation has been updated.
+   Called when an annotation is updated.

    :param Object annotation: The annotation object.